redpanda-data/connect/website/docs/guides/bloblang/methods.md

 ### `round`

 Rounds numbers to the nearest integer, rounding half away from zero.
+If the resulting value fits within a 64-bit integer then that is returned, otherwise a new floating point number is returned.

 #### Examples